BitModern/test-quality-doc/docs/Cycles.md

 - Case Type - The default test case types are: Accessibility, Compatibility, Destructive, Functionality, Performance, Security, Usability, Internationalisation.
 It is possible to add custom Case Types in the administration section 'Lookup Data'.
 - Case Priority - The priority setting for your test cases.
 The default settings are Lowest, Low, Medium, High, Highest.
 It is possible to add custom Case Types in the administration section 'Lookup Data'.
 - Assigned to - You can assign tests to a user.
 This will also assign the
-- Is Automated
+- Is Automated - A flag on the test to indicate if it is a manual or automated test.
-- Cycles
+- Cycles - This indicates which Cycles your test is linked to.
-- Folders
+- Folders -
 - Label(s)
 - Test Quality
 - Estimate